Ulam22/CS321/ExerciseAfterAssignment2/FinalProject/readme.md

 **Exercises after Assignment 2**

-- [X] In an "Owning it" exercice in the book you created an onclick event handler which popped up a confirm box prior to executing the link.
+- [X] In an "Owning it" exercise in the book you created an onclick event handler which popped up a confirm box prior to executing the link.
 (If you didn't do the book exercise, do it now).
-You are now going to put  that code in a function and use the on() method to attach it to every anchor tag which has a class checkFirst.
+You are now going to put  that code in a function and **use the on() method to attach it to every anchor tag which has a class checkFirst**.
-- [ ] Using the Table of Contents for this course at http://web.simmons.edu/~menzin/CS321/CS321_TOC.html add the checkFirst class to none of the Unit links but to all the chapter links (Hint: they are in a nested ul.)
+- [X] Using the Table of Contents for this course at http://web.simmons.edu/~menzin/CS321/CS321_TOC.html **add the checkFirst class to none of the Unit links but to all the chapter links** (Hint: they are in a nested ul.)
 - [ ] Then in your $(document).ready() function add the super annoyting code for the confirm box to all the appropriate links.
 - [ ] Test your code, making sure that the confirming code doesn't bubble up.

 The Unit links are all immediate children of <body>.
-- [ ] Add a class unit to them.
+- [X] Add a class unit to them.
-- [ ] You are going to add "collapse all" and "expand all" buttons to the page by attaching a delegated handler for the elements with the unit class that changes all their descendents' display to 'block' or 'none'.
+- [X] You are going to add "collapse all" and "expand all" buttons to the page by **attaching a delegated handler** for the elements with the unit class that changes all their descendents' display to 'block' or 'none'.
 (Of course, you could use show() and hide(), but since the page is already using the display attribute, let's stick to that.)

 - [X] Choose a small, cute icon and prepend it to the name of each Unit.